unicode-org/message-format-wg/README.md

 promoting widespread adoption.

 The MFWG specifically requests feedback on the following issues:
-- How best to define value resolution [#678](https://github.com/unicode-org/message-format-wg/issues/678)
 - How to perform non-integer exact number selection [#675](https://github.com/unicode-org/message-format-wg/issues/675)
-- Whether `markup` should support additional spaces [#650](https://github.com/unicode-org/message-format-wg/issues/650)
-- Whether "attribute-like" behavior is needed and what form it should take [#642](https://github.com/unicode-org/message-format-wg/issues/642)
-- Whether to relax constraints on complex message start [#610](https://github.com/unicode-org/message-format-wg/issues/610)
 - Whether omitting the `*` variant key should be permitted [#603](https://github.com/unicode-org/message-format-wg/issues/603)
+- Whether there should be normative requirements for markup handling [#586](https://github.com/unicode-org/message-format-wg/issues/586)
+- Whether the delimiters used for literals and patterns were chosen correctly [#602](https://github.com/unicode-org/message-format-wg/issues/602)

 ## What is MessageFormat 2?